tokers/lua-resty-http2/README.markdown

 **syntax**: *local ok, err = h2_frame.settings.unpack(sf, src, stream)*

-Deserializes a SETTINGS frame from a Lua string `src`, The length of `src` msut be at least the size specified in the `sf.header.length`.
+Deserializes a SETTINGS frame from a Lua string `src`.
+The length of `src` must be at least the size specified in the `sf.header.length`.

 The `sf` should be a hash-like Lua table which already contains the current SETTINGS frame's header, i.e. `sf.header`.